jm-rcc/hpc-docs/software/humann.md

 # humann
 ## Installed versions
  - humann/3.6-foss-2022a  (version), (toolchain)
-### Description
-HUMAnN v3 is a pipeline for efficiently and accurately determining the coverage and abundance of microbial pathways in a community from metagenomic data.
+>HUMAnN v3 is a pipeline for efficiently and accurately determining the coverage and abundance of microbial pathways in a community from metagenomic data.
 Sequencing a metagenome typically produces millions